 The deductions and exclusions available to homeowners are worth more to taxpayers in higher tax brackets than to those in lower brackets.
-For example, deducting $2,000 for property taxes paid saves a taxpayer in the 39.6 percent top tax bracket $792, but saves a taxpayer in the 15 percent bracket only $300.
-Additionally, even though they only represent about 20 percent of all tax units, those with more than $100,000 in income receive over 85 percent of the mortgage interest deduction tax benefits.
+For example, deducting $2,000 for property taxes paid saves a taxpayer in the 37 percent top tax bracket $740, but saves a taxpayer in the 22 percent bracket only $440.
+Additionally, even though they only represent about 20 percent of all tax units, those with more than $100,000 in income received over 85 percent of the mortgage interest deduction tax benefits in 2017.
 That difference results largely from three factors: compared with lower-income homeowners, those with higher incomes face higher marginal tax rates, typically pay more mortgage interest and property tax, and are more likely to itemize deductions on their tax returns.

 Toder, Eric J. 2013.
 “Options to Reform the Home Mortgage Interest Deduction.”
-Testimony before the Committee on Ways and Means, House of Representatives, April 25.
+Testimony before the Committee on Ways and Means, House of Representatives, Washington, DC, April 25.